nur-hasin/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Nur Hasin Ahammad
+- Name:
-- Username: nur-hasin
+- Username:
-- Message: Glad to join this community through Hacktoberfest! 🚀
+- Message: